 - Real estate taxes

-- Remodeling of your new home
+- Remodeling a new home

-- Return trips to your former home
+- Return trips to the former home

 - Temporary living expenses